How to Choose A Bike Locker

 Features to Consider

-Metal bike lockers, like our VisiLockers displayed here, have the option to have transparent view panels, which allow for visibility into the lockers.
+Metal bike lockers, like our Metal Bike Vault and VisiLockers displayed here, have the option to have transparent view panels, which allow for visibility into the lockers or solid panels to allow for privacy of the contents (theft deterrent by not displaying expensive bikes).
 This increases the level of safety for owners, riders, and pedestrians.
 For in-door parking garage projects, hub locations, or other areas of high traffic, this is your best option as locker content control is key to providing a safe environment for everyone.

 Overall, metal bike storage lockers are recommended by Ground Control for certain applications, including outdoor projects where heavy snow may be a factor.